The Best Transfer Methods for Watercolour Artists

 This method is the best transfer method of all three, and is my all-time favourite – all it requires is five minutes, a pencil, your printing paper, and your watercolour paper.
 I much, much prefer these results to the ones I get with traditional Carbon Paper.

-Best Advice: I generally use a 3B/4B pencil for shading, as I find they has the perfect balance of darkness / hardness for this method.
-Having said that, if you do choose a softer, darker pencil like an 8B or 9B, just remember you’ll need to use less pressure to get your design onto the watercolour paper.
-Also be aware not to drag your carbon paper over your watercolour paper, as it can leave pencil smudges.
+- Shade the back of your design with a pencil, covering all lines.
+A 3B / 4B pencil is perfect for this method.
+If you do choose a softer, darker pencil like an 8B or 9B, just remember you’ll need to use less pressure to get your design onto the watercolour paper.

-If your pencil lines are too dark, simply use a putty eraser (or bluetack!) to lighten the lines.
+Tip if your pencil lines are too dark: simply use a putty eraser (or blutack!) to lighten the lines.
 Ideally, you want faint lines that you can see but won’t show through your watercolour washes.
 Remember, you won’t be able to lighten or rub out pencil lines after you’ve started painting.